 For a party cake an easy idea is to make a giant console or controller, using a shop-bought cake as the base if you don’t fancy baking.

-Whatever age your children are, there’s sure to be a party idea or two here that they’d love – or you can even combine a couple of the ideas above to make for a party that is extra-special.
+Whatever age your children are, there’s sure to be a party idea or two here that they’d love or you can even combine a couple of the ideas above to make for a party that is extra-special – for example, like combining one of the above ideas and having it somewhere like a party place for toddlers chandler.
 Do you have any ideas for a children’s party to add to the above?
 Do leave a comment and share.

 *This is a collaborative post